Rank conditions and amenability for rings associated to graphs: Background and preliminary results

 We call the reader's attention again to our deviation from the standard nomenclature pertaining to these rings.
-In the rest of the literature, our notion of a relative Leavitt path ring with respect to a subset $V$ of ${\rm Reg}(E)$ is known as a {\it relative Cohn path ring} and denoted $C_R^V(E)$.
-We prefer our designation because relation (3) played a crucial role in W. G. Leavitt's original constructions \cite{Leavitt3, Leavitt2, Leavitt} of non-IBN rings.
-Hence it seems appropriate that any structure based upon equation (3) should bear his name.
-On the other hand, in the case of Cohn's \cite{CohnIBN} constructions, it was precisely the absence of relation (3) that made the rings interesting since it endowed them with the IBN property, even though they failed to satisfy the rank condition.
+In \cite{LPA} and much of the rest of the literature, our notion of a relative Leavitt path ring with respect to a subset $V$ of ${\rm Reg}(E)$ is known as a {\it relative Cohn path ring} and denoted $C_R^V(E)$.
+We prefer our designation because relation (4) played a crucial role in W. G. Leavitt's original constructions \cite{Leavitt3, Leavitt2, Leavitt} of rings that fail to possess invariant basis number.
+Hence it seems fitting that any structure based upon equation (4) should bear his name.
+On the other hand, in the case of Cohn's \cite{CohnIBN} constructions, it was precisely the absence of relation (4) that made the rings interesting since it endowed them with invariant basis number, even though they failed to satisfy the rank condition.
+Another apposite term used for a relative Leavitt path ring is \emph{Cohn-Leavitt path ring}, the original name from \cite{Ara3}.

 If $e_1,\dots, e_n\in E^1$ such that $r(e_i)=s(e_{i+1})$ for $i=1,\dots,n-1$ and $\alpha:=e_1\dots e_n$, then we define the {\it ghost path} $\alpha^\ast\in L_R^V(E)$ by $\alpha^\ast:=e_n^\ast\dots e^\ast_1$.
 Also, for $v\in E^0$, we define $v^\ast:=v$.
-With this notation, we can describe a subset of $E$ that generates $C_R(E)$ freely as an $R$-module.
+With this notation, we can describe a subset of $C_R(E)$ that generates $C_R(E)$ freely as an $R$-module.

 \begin{proposition}[{\cite[Proposition 1.5.6]{LPA}}] Let $E$ be a directed graph with $E^0$ finite, and let $R$ be a ring.
 Then $C_R(E)$ is freely generated as a left and right $R$-module by the set

 \end{proposition}